radius-project/lab/instructions/04-application.md

 }
 ```

-Great!
-We now have a new application.
+We now have a new application named "lab".
 Let's now add some resources to it.

 ## Step 4.2: Add a container